mamarmar/missing-pet-friends/README.md

 Some of the features to be implemented in the future are:

-- Allow users to upload their own images (profile picture, offered item images, etc)
+- Sign-up & protected routes
-- Include a Google Map with a marker for every offered/requsted item
+- Allow users to upload their pet's images

 ## Screenshots
 <img width="400px" src="./screenshots/2-min.png">